softsys4ai/unicorn/README.md

 pip install torch==1.4.0 torchvision==0.5.0
 ```
 ## How to use Unicorn
 Unicorn can be used for performing different tasks such as performance optimization and performance debugging.
 Unicorn supports both offline and online modes.
 In the offline mode, Unicorn can be run on any device that uses previously measured configurations.
 In the online mode, the measurements are performed from ```NVIDIA Jetson Xavier```, ```NVIDIA Jetson TX2```, and ```NVIDIA Jetson TX1``` devices directly.
 To collect measurements from these devices ```sudo``` privilege is required as it requires setting a device to a new configuration before measurement.
+Please use [functionality](./artifact/FUNCTIONALITY.md) and [reproducibility](./artifact/REPRODUCE.md) for artifact evaluation.

-## Debugging (offline)
+## Debugging
-Unicorn supports debugging and fixing single-objective and multi-objective performance faults.
-It also supports root cause analysis of these fixes such as determining accuracy, computing gain etc.
+Unicorn supports debugging and fixing single-objective and multi-objective performance faults in offline and online modes.
+It also supports root cause analysis of these fixes using metrics such as accuracy, precision, recall and gain.

 ### Single-objective debugging
-To debug single-objective faults in the offline mode using Unicorn please use the following command:
+To debug single-objective faults in the using Unicorn please use the following command:
 ```
 python run_unicorn_debug.py  -o objective -s softwaresystem -k hardwaresystem -m mode
 ```